Digital Photography

 What about those cameras in cell phones?

 They are getting better with each generation.
-Apple has set a new standard with their latest, the iPhone 4.
-It has a 5mp sensor, LED flash, autofocus and many other features.
-It also records HD video at 720p, 30fps.
+Samsung's Galaxy S4 has a nice feature set with their latest model.
+It has a 13mp but no optical zoom.
+Apple's iPhone 5 has an 8mp sensor, LED flash, autofocus and many other features.
+It also records HD video at 1080p, 30fps.
+It has optical zoom but is very poor in my experience, almost unusable.
+Android phones are similar.
 Lower cost phones will have the usual problems with poor pictures in low light, such as at an indoor party and lack the clearly of a decent point and shoot camera.
-However, I will not be surprised to see mobile phones take over the low-end of the digital camera market one day.
-Google's new Nexus One also comes with 5mp, an LED flash, autofocus and various scene settings but according to early reports the picture quality is not great.
+However, mobile phones have taken over the mass market digital camera market on.
 However, it is interesting to see how many news stories have pictures and video from cell phones since we always have our phones with us.

 I really like my traditional SLR, can I get one in digital?